HOLLYWOOD REPORTER; By Ryan Parker; Thursday, August 8, 2018;

 ATTENTION: DOCUMENTARY & MOVIE-MAKERS

-All the hush-hush negotiations failed because: 1) Rackstraw was the polar opposite of the folk hero many had imagined; 2) all the new case details and evidence have been recorded and copyrighted – including his getaway with the help of crime partners, the parachute recovery, the decrypted Army-coded Cooper letters and CIA history; and finally, 3) when he traded an FBI prison cell for years of black ops work, authorities warned the contractor he’d be re-incarcerated if he ever went public (His healthy fear of this fed “secret indictment” is on doc video).
+Rackstraw’s negotiations fizzled because: 1) he was the polar opposite of the folk hero many imagined; 2) our new case details and evidence have been copyrighted – including his Vietnam missions, the hijack getaway with partners, the Cooper money river ruse, the parachute recovery, the decrypting of Army-coded Cooper messages and his CIA history; finally, 3) when he traded an FBI prison cell for years of black ops work, fed officials warned the contractor he’d be re-incarcerated if he ever went public.
+It was the fear of that secret “John Doe indictment” that ultimately kept him from signing a Cooper deal.